aaroneaton/better-yourls/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1.1 =
+* Version 2.1.1 is a bugfix update that is recommended for all users.

 = 2.1 =
 * Version 2.1.0 contains new features to improve plugin use for everyone.